 There are a lot of awesome companies out there that I get to work with thanks to this blog, but Chobani ranks among my favorites.
-Not only are they super generous with samples, giveaways (make sure you come back tomorrow!) and philanthropy, but their products are also incredible.
+Not only are they super generous with samples, giveaways, and philanthropy, but their products are also incredible.
 While they aren’t organic (bummer) they do use only all-natural ingredients and the quality is absolutely top-notch.
 Their 2% plain yogurt is one of my kitchen staples.
 I eat it plain.
 I eat it topped with berries and honey.
 I use it in sauces.
 I use it in smoothies.
 It’s definitely one of my signature ingredients.

 So that’s why I let out a little squeal of joy when this box of goodness showed up on my doorstep right before Christmas.
 Six giant tubs of 0% plain, 2% and 0% vanilla?
 Score!
 What an awesome Christmas gift!

 I knew I had to whip up something extra special to use up some of my yogurt.
 For a while now, I’d been thinking about making a Greek yogurt alfredo sauce recipe.
 I have a cream tomato based sauce using Greek yogurt in my Penne Rosa recipe (which is the most popular recipe on my blog, by the way).
-And I have a healthy-ish alfredo sauce in my Fettucine Alfredo with Asparagus recipe, but I figured I could do even better.
+And I have an alfredo sauce in my Fettucine Alfredo with Asparagus recipe, but I figured I could do even better.
 So I combined those ideas and made a Greek yogurt alfredo sauce that is out of this world!
-It’s rich and thick, but also a lot lighter on the calorie count and packed with protein.
+It’s rich and thick, but also packed with protein.

 We received a big beautiful bunch of kale in our CSA last week and I thought it might be a perfect little healthy addition to an alfredo pasta.
 I think the green, earthy kale is a really nice balance to the richness of the cheesy, creamy sauce.
 Plus, you get your salad and pasta all in one bowl!
 I love that even streamed kale retains some of its “chew” but if you aren’t a fan, you can easily sub in baby spinach for a less chewy, but equally healthy option.